 If you’re renting out your property and you’re unsure about your tax obligations, we’ve put together some of the key facts to help you.
-Rules on paying tax when renting out your property can be quite complicated, and they’re updated regularly, but our comprehensive guide can help explain these complex rules.
+Rules on paying tax when renting out your property can be quite complicated, and they’re updated regularly, but we’ve put together a comprehensive guide to help explain these complex rules.

 Paying Income Tax

-When you start renting out property, you must tell HM Revenue and Customs (HMRC) as you may have to pay Income Tax.
-If you don’t, you could be charged a penalty.
+When you start letting property, you must tell HM Revenue and Customs (HMRC) as you may have to pay Income Tax.
+If you don’t pay, you could be charged a penalty.
 If you owe tax from previous years, then it’s best to contact HMRC directly.
-If you do, the .Gov.UK website states that they may consider your case more favourably.
+If you do, the Government website states that your case may be considered more favourably.

 If you’re eligible, you may also be able to claim Income Tax reliefs, which means that you either pay less tax to account for the money you’ve spent on specific items or get your tax repaid.
 Sometimes you get these tax reliefs automatically, but there are others you must apply for to be eligible.

 In order to calculate your costs, it may be worthwhile setting up a separate account for your rental income.
 This will stop your various revenue streams from becoming confused, and it may also be easier for you to work out your profit, expenses and other forms of income.

 It’s vitally important to remember that only profits from renting your property are liable for income tax and that to calculate your profits, you’ll have to deduct ‘allowable expenses’ first.